 According to the International Protection Act, inadmissibility is a ground for an application to be processed under the Accelerated Procedure.

 As the law mentions the inadmissibility of an application for recognition of refugee status, only the International Protection Agency can decide upon the admissibility of the application.
-According to NGOs’ experience, applications submitted by individuals having lodged a subsequent application presenting no new documents or already benefiting from the protection of another MS are considered inadmissible and usually processed under the accelerated procedure.
+Applications submitted by individuals having lodged a subsequent application presenting no new elements or already benefiting from the protection of another MS are considered inadmissible and usually processed under the accelerated procedure.

 In 2020, 196 applications were considered inadmissible (172 on the basis that applicants had already a protection in another Member State and 22 in the context of subsequent applications where no new elements were provided.
 By way of comparison, 388 applications were deemed inadmissible in 2019.